-At the conclusion of the testimony, counsel for the County and McKinney argued that the case turned on credibility.
-McKinney's counsel argued that Watts, Tyler, and

-Detective Long all lacked credibility.
+At the conclusion of the testimony, counsel for the County and Floyd argued that the case turned on credibility.
+Floyd's counsel argued that Watts, Tyler, and Detective Long all lacked credibility.
 He maintained that the fact that many other County employees had access to the Yard, but were not investigated, demonstrated that the investigatory process was unfair.
 He also argued that there was insufficient evidence to prove whether any County-owned manhole covers, water meter lids, or water meter frames actually were missing and whether the items sold to Baltimore Scrap on October 25, 2011, belonged to the County.

 On December 20, 2013, the Board issued the final agency decision.
-By a three to one vote, the Board upheld the decision to terminate McKinney A majority of the Board rejected McKinney's "self-serving testimony" and credited the testimony of Detective Long that McKinney admitted to her and Detective Gibson that he had taken items from the scrap metal dumpster at the Yard and sold them to scrap dealers.
-The majority also found that it was "concerning and incriminating" that McKinney entered the Yard late at night immediately before he sold scrap metal to Baltimore Scrap that was consistent with water meter lids.
-The majority of the Board concluded that the theft of scrap metal from the Yard was conduct unbecoming McKinney's classification or position and that termination was the appropriate sanction.
+By a two to one vote, the Board upheld the decision to terminate Floyd.
+A majority of the Board did not find Floyd's testimony "sufficiently credible."
+The majority credited the testimony of Detective Long that Floyd admitted to her and Detective Gibson that he had taken items from the scrap metal dumpster at the Yard and sold them to scrap dealers.
+The majority also found that it was "concerning and incriminating" that Floyd entered the Yard late at night immediately before he attempted to sell scrap metal to Baltimore Scrap on October 28, 2011.
+The majority of the Board concluded that the theft of scrap metal from the Yard was conduct unbecoming Floyd's classification or position and that termination was the appropriate sanction.

-On January 6, 2014, McKinney petitioned for judicial review in the circuit court.
-On September 19, 2014, the circuit court entered an opinion affirming the decision of the Board.
+On January 6, 2013, Floyd petitioned for judicial review in the circuit court.
+On April 24, 2014, the circuit court entered an opinion affirming the decision of the Board.
 This timely appeal followed.